Eidion/GameDesign/experienceHouseRules.md

 However, the DM should not award experience for repeated use of the same method.
 Defeating an opponent, and then letting them rest up and challenging them to a duel, will not yield another award.
 Nor will sneaking past the same guard multiple times.

 The difference is if there is a change in circumstances.
 For example, if the party defeats an enemy knight, who then swears revenge and quests for a magic sword to slay the party, then defeating the knight again should reward additional experience awards.

-Depending on the nature of the conflict with the adversary, the DM may decide that in that situation the adversary has an adversary level not reflected by their CR.
-For example, a skilled negotiator with several tricks up his sleeves might be a dangerous adversary at the negotiation table, but a laughable threat if the party decides to knife him in an alley.

 ### Completing Quests